Skip to content

 Unreachable code

-If the reference to a dependency is unrecognizable or unreachable to Knip, and you don’t feel like a plugin could solve it, a last resort is to ignore it:
+Solution: add a new plugin or improve an existing one.
+If you don’t feel like a plugin could solve it, a last resort is to ignore it:

 {